dovecot/documentation/source/settings/core.rst

    This setting is used for a few different purposes, but most importantly it allows the client connection to tell the server what the original client's IP address was.

+   Client connections from trusted networks are also treated as "secured", i.e. the same as if they had been using SSL/TLS.
+This affects the :dovecot_core:ref:`ssl` and :dovecot_core:ref:`disable_plaintext_auth` settings.
+It also marks the connection as "secured" for all auth lookups, which also affects the ``%{secured}`` :ref:`variable <config_variables>`.

    This original client IP address is then used for logging and authentication checks.